 Sponsored ad.
 Your capital is at risk.
 68% of retail investor accounts lose money when trading CFDs with this provider.
 Sponsored ad.

 Libertex is a UK stock trading app that offers trading on dozens of stocks from around the world, including Ford.
 This app only allows you to trade CFDs, so it’s better suited for short-term traders than long-term investors.
 You have the option to leverage your position in Ford shares up to 5:1.

 Libertex takes a slightly different approach to trading fees than most stock apps.
 Instead of charging variable spreads for CFD trades, you pay a fixed commission for Ford shares of 0.15% per trade.
 This is comparable to the spreads at other brokers, but knowing exactly how much you’ll pay for every trade is a nice perk.

 What sets Libertex apart from the pack for us is its mobile trading platform.
-The Libertex stock app is extremely easy to use and puts powerful technical charts at your fingertips.
+The Libertex stock app is simple to use and puts powerful technical charts at your fingertips.
 You can access a news feed and economic calendar on mobile, as well as monitor traders’ sentiment around Ford shares in real time.
 Trade execution is extremely fast, too, which helps you stay one step ahead of the market.

 One thing to note about Libertex is that it doesn’t provide the same flexibility as some other stock apps when trading.
 The selection of order types is limited to market, limit, and stop-loss, so you cannot set up complex trades using, for example, one-cancels-the-other orders.
 We don’t think most traders and investors will miss this functionality, though, and the rest of the Libertex experience is excellent.